pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 ```

 As mentioned earlier, majority of the logic and database interaction has been pushed to the model.

-To summarize what was done, for the login controller `AuthLogin`, we have created a post function which accepts the e-mail address and password, validates the fields using `reqparse` and then calls the `User.validate()` which validates the information sent and returns a toke.
+To summarize what was done, for the login controller `AuthLogin`, we have created a `post()` function which accepts the e-mail address and password, validates the fields using `reqparse` and then calls the `User.validate()` which validates the information sent and returns a token.
 If an error occurs, we are going to catch it and respond with an error message.

 Similarly, for the `AuthRegister`, we collect information from the user and call a model `create()` function.
 In this case, we are collection the email address, password, password confirm and full name fields.
 We pass all these values to the `User.create()` function and as before, this function will throw an error if anything goes wrong.